-The College is pursuing a strategy of incremental improvement to its estate, taking account of the local area educational and economic needs.
-The College is dependent on being granted planning approvals and being able to generate funding to undertake improvements so that facilities remain attractive to learners.
+The College is pursuing a strategy of incremental improvement to its estate and facilities, taking account of the local area educational and economic needs.
+During the COVID-19 pandemic, effective IT infrastructure and equipment was essential to the Colleges business continuity planning.
+The College is dependent on being granted planning approvals and being able to generate funding to undertake significant improvements so that facilities remain attractive to learners.